symfony/symfony-docs/book/service_container.rst

 ------------------

-You can find out what services are registered with the container using the console, to list the services by id and which class they are:
+You can find out what services are registered with the container using the console.
+To show all services and the class for each service, run:

 .. code-block:: bash

     $ php app/console container:debug

-By default only public services are shown, you can also view private services:
+By default only public services are shown, but you can also view private services:

 .. code-block:: bash